About Divine Mercy Parish

 1920 - Bishop Thomas Beaven, second Bishop of Springfield, MA passed away.
 (Bishop 1892-1920.)

-1921 - A one-story building containing eight classrooms and an auditorium was completed in August at a cost of $70,000.
+1921 - A one-story school building containing eight classrooms and an auditorium was completed in August at a cost of $70,000.
 Outstanding debt was $45,000.

 In September, classes began for approximately four-hundred students.
 Eight sisters of the Franciscan Sisters of St. Joseph, a teaching order, staffed the school.
 Under the direction of Sister M. Aloysius, Principal, the first teaching staff included Sisters M. Victoria, M. Amalia, M. Eusebia, M. Agnes, M. Fabiana, M. Germana, M. Euphrasia, and M. Leandra.